subraatakumar/React-Native-Interview-Questions/js_quesions.md

 ## Advanced Engine Internals (36–50)
 Deep dives into event‑loop behavior, memory management, strict mode, and runtime optimizations that show true mastery.

-36. Describe the JavaScript event loop in detail, distinguishing microtasks (Promises) from macrotasks (`setTimeout`) .
 37. How does garbage collection work in V8 (mark‑and‑sweep, generational GC)?
 38. Explain the Temporal Dead Zone (TDZ) in ES6 and give an example of accessing a `let` before initialization.
 39. What is tail‑call optimization, and does JavaScript implement it?